Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A bottle of Meguiar’s Ultimate Polish on a workbench, our top-rated car polish for 2026

 The short version: a good polish is what brings dead, swirled paint back to a deep, wet gloss.
-After testing six for cut and clarity, our #1 pick is Meguiar’s Ultimate Polish — a glaze-rich finishing polish that removes light swirls and lays down a stunning gloss by hand or machine, for around $13.
-Below is the ranked field, how we tested, and honest cons.
+After comparing six across the reviews for cut and clarity, our #1 pick is Meguiar’s Ultimate Polish — a glaze-rich finishing polish that removes light swirls and lays down a stunning gloss by hand or machine, for around $13.
+Below is the ranked field, how we rank them, and honest cons.

 Polish is the correct step — wash and clay first, then polish, then seal it with wax.
 For serious swirls you’ll also want a DA polisher.